 - HIV/AIDS

-This no-cost program is voluntary and doesn’t affect the member's coverage.
-It’s not a plan benefit and is open only to those who qualify.
+This is not a plan benefit and is open only to those who qualify.
+There is no extra cost to members for the MTM Program.

-How will a member know if they qualify?
+How will members know if they qualify for the MTM Program?

-We’ll mail the member a letter.
+We’ll mail them a letter.
 They may also receive a call to set up a one-on-one medication review.

-Members receive these services from a health care provider:
+Members receive the following services from a health care provider:

 - Comprehensive medication review